Travis Scott cancels performance at Las Vegas festival - NewsBreak

 Travis Scott cancels performance at Las Vegas festival

-LAS VEGAS ( KLAS ) — Following a tragic concert over the weekend in Houston where eight people died when fans rushed the stage, Travis Scott reportedly has canceled his Las Vegas appearance at the upcoming Day N Vegas Festival, according to Variety .
+LAS VEGAS, Nev. ( KLAS ) — Following a tragic concert over the weekend in Houston where eight people died when fans rushed the stage, Travis Scott reportedly has canceled his Las Vegas appearance at the upcoming Day N Vegas Festival, according to Variety .

 “Sources describe Scott as too distraught to play,” Variety’s online report said .